silverdrake11/covid_rates_per_capita/README.md

-A US states map polling coronavirus cases reported from Worldometer and the JHU data, refreshing every hour (when new data is available).
+A US states map polling coronavirus cases reported from Worldometer and the JHU data and also Wikipedia, refreshing every hour (when new data is available).
 The cases are divided by population of each state to get a per capita estimate. https://us-covid19-per-capita.net

 ## Downloading the data